-The IPM minor is designed to add valuable skills in tools, methods and technologies that support information and process management in organizations.
+The Minor in Information and Process Management (IPM) is designed to add valuable skills in tools, methods and technologies that support information and process management in organizations.
 Business processes and information technology are the key enablers of firms' performance and their ability to compete in the marketplace.
 The IPM minor will prepare students to effectively work with information and process management professionals.